walkerke/umich-workshop-2023/README.md

 To use the workshop materials, you should do one of the following:

-- Users new to R and RStudio should use the pre-built RStudio Cloud environment available at https://posit.cloud/content/5377428.
+- Users new to R and RStudio should use the pre-built Posit Cloud environment available at https://posit.cloud/content/5377428.

 - Advanced users familiar with R and RStudio should clone the repository to their computers with the command `git clone https://github.com/walkerke/umich-workshop-2023.git`.
 They should then install the following R packages, if not already installed: